louiskareem/louiskareem/README.md

 - 🙋‍♂️ Hi, I’m @louiskareem, a software engineer that is specialized in all things AI, ML, and DL.
 - 👀 Besides AI, I also have interests in AR, wearables, conversational AI, space, XR, and star wars
-- 🌱 I’m a software engineering student specializing in data science/ai/machine learning.
-- 💻 I’m looking to collaborate on data science projects (think of ai & ml) and software applications.
-- 📫 How to reach me www.721pronto.nl or LinkedIn www.linkedin.com/in/louiskareem/
+- 📫 Reach me at www.craftlooop.nl or LinkedIn www.linkedin.com/in/louiskareem/

 #CraftLoop
 LET'S CONNECT, CREATE AND MAKE AN IMPACT!